Kevin0229/PatientManagementSystem/README.md

 - **JUnit & Mockito**
   - Unit tests for service layer testing.
-  - Mocking to isolate and test components independently.
+  - Mocking to isolate and test components independently and provide test cases.

 ---